mikey1384/twinkle-network/README.md

 ```
 on another.

-If you want to run production verion, run:
+If you want to run production version, run:
 ```shell
 npm run build
 ```